7x11x13/songs-to-youtube/README.md

 - Extracts other metadata which can be used in template strings for the video title/description etc.
 - Can concatenate songs to upload an album as a single video
 - Can upload an album as a playlist of multiple videos
-- Encodes multiple videos in parallel
-- Supports multiple users, multiple presets
-- Does not use YouTube API; upload up to 50-100 videos per day
+- Does not use YouTube API; can upload up to 50-100 videos per day
 - Does not re-encode audio before uploading

 ## Pre-installation
-- [FFmpeg](https://ffmpeg.org/download.html) binary is required to convert songs into videos
+- [FFmpeg](https://ffmpeg.org/download.html) is required to convert songs into videos
-- [Firefox](https://www.mozilla.org/firefox/new/) and [geckodriver](https://github.com/mozilla/geckodriver/releases) binaries are required to upload to YouTube
+- [Firefox](https://www.mozilla.org/firefox/new/) and [geckodriver](https://github.com/mozilla/geckodriver/releases) are required to upload to YouTube
 - Make sure FFmpeg and geckodriver are both in your PATH environment variable
-- If you have a package manager you can install through that instead. e.g. with [Chocolatey](https://chocolatey.org/):
+- If you have a package manager you can install through that instead. e.g. with [Scoop](https://scoop.sh/):
 ```
-choco install ffmpeg
+scoop install ffmpeg
-choco install selenium-gecko-driver
+scoop install geckodriver
 ```

 ## Installation

 There are two ways to install this program:

-### PyInstaller
+### PyInstaller binary

 Download the latest release for your platform [here](https://github.com/7x11x13/songs-to-youtube/releases), unzip the archive, and run the songs-to-youtube executable.